-The IAA exclusively serves SEC-registered investment advisory firms and their employees with a wide range of compliance, education, and advocacy resources.
+The IAA exclusively serves fiduciary investment adviser firms and their employees with a wide range of compliance, education, and advocacy resources.

 "The IAA is our CCO's first stop for information on compliance matters through its online material and access to its legal team."